Man vs. Wild Vietnam

 We had to find something disgusting he could eat.
 We found an ant nest in a tree, which local people cut down to eat the eggs.
 It looks grim, but when fried, it’s sweet and delicious; a local delicacy, actually!

-A Cliff to Climb and a River to Swim and Fire to Make
+A Cliff to Climb, a River to Swim, and Fire to Make

 We had to find something he could climb—no problem, as many cliffs are there.